Leadership Development Academy

 - November 8 - Applicants will be notified of their status for the next LDA course by this date

-- First Week of December - TBD - Initial class meet and greet reception
+- December 11 - Initial class meet and greet reception

 - Second Wednesday of Each Month from January 2020 through June 2021 - Courses will be held on recurring date each month from 8:00AM-12:00PM.
 Students are required to attend every course.